Real Estate Investment Loans

 Understanding Real Estate Investment Loans Can Change Your Live

 If an investor does not understand and manage risk, real estate can become a risky venture.
 Abbey Mortgage helps clients understand these pitfalls so investors can avoid a failed strategy resulting in negative cash flow for a period that is unsustainable.
 When that happens, the result is, the investor is forced to sell the property, probably at a loss or at no profit.

 Private Lenders for Real Estate Investment Loans

 Real estate investment loans often requires non-traditional methods of financing.
 If you plan to buy and sell real estate as an investment property, this is the most important thing to learn.
 Investors should be clear that real estate investment financing is different from buying a home for which to live.
 A typical home buyer will secure a mortgage from a traditional bank or mortgage lending institution.
 They will use the funds to pay for the homes purchase price using a combination of borrowed funds along with a down-payment from their savings.

 Investors, on the other hand, are more likely to use alternative strategies for financing.
 The reason for this is because of government restrictions placed on lenders.
 These restrictions have made securing funds for investing in real estate much more challenging.
 Because we live in a country anchored in a free market economy, our marketplace has come to a balance.

 Investors can now reach beyond standard banking methods to acquire the real estate investment financing they need from private lenders.
-Borrowing money from an excellent private lender is the single most important source for the funds required to grow a real estate investment portfolio.
+Borrowing money from an excellent private lender is the single most important source for the funds required to grow a real estate investment portfolio or refinance investment property.